marnix/zig-stm32f3discovery-play/README.md

   to set the leds '40% on', for example?

-- How to let the STM32F3DISCOVERY board run at a faster speed, enabling the code in `systemInit()` again?
+- How to let the STM32F3DISCOVERY board run at a faster speed, enabling the code that initially was in `systemInit()` in main.zig?

 - (How) can std's event loop + `pub cons io_mode = .evented` be used?

-- How can [microzig](https://github.com/ZigEmbeddedGroup/microzig) be used?
+- How can more of [microzig](https://github.com/ZigEmbeddedGroup/microzig) be used?

 - Can I do my own panic handler, letting e.g. invert all leds at a regular interval?

 - Try to do some more creative blinking.

-- Generate `registers.zig` using `./svd2zig STM32F303.svd > src/registers.zig`
-  using the svd4zig tool from the Git submodule, as part of `zig build`.

-- Generate linker.ld based on https://github.com/libopencm3/libopencm3/tree/master/ld.
-  (Perhaps as part of `zig build`? make libopencm3 a submodule probably.)

 - Try out the other hardware on the STM32F3DISCOVERY board.